 - Instabilities causing neurological symptoms such as loss of bladder control.

-- Pain that can not controlled with pain medication any more.
+- Pain that can not be controlled with pain medication anymore.

 Traumatic spondylolisthesis is usually resulting from an accident.

-- Vertebrate compression fracture in patients with osteoprosis
+- Vertebrate compression fracture in patients with osteoporosis.

 How do we get excellent results in spinal fusion surgery?